lambo1986/loose-tea/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+***Hello and welcome to Loose Tea.
+This is a simple app that can help you find teas, purchase teas or subscribe to monthly tea clubs.***

 Things you may want to cover:

-* Ruby version
+* Ruby version - 3.1.4

-* System dependencies

-* Configuration

-* Database creation
+* Rails version - 7.1.3.2

-* Database initialization
+* Database - PostegreSQL

-* How to run the test suite
+* How to run the test suite - run 'bundle exec rspec' with Terminal inside the root directory.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Services - Very simple: model, controller - serializer backend features.

+* Instructions - Clone repo, run 'bundle install' and then 'rails server' to run.
+Needs frontend for full functionality.